withcatai/node-llama-cpp/docs/guide/index.md

 ```

 ## Next Steps {#next-steps}
-Now that you have a basic knowledge of how to use `node-llama-cpp`,
+Now that you've learned the basics of `node-llama-cpp`,
-you can delve deeper into more advanced topics by reading more guides (see the _Guide_ section in the sidebar).
+you can explore more advanced topics by reading the guides in the _Guide_ section of the sidebar.

-Use the [GitHub Discussions](https://github.com/withcatai/node-llama-cpp/discussions) to ask questions if you get stuck,<br/>
+Use [GitHub Discussions](https://github.com/withcatai/node-llama-cpp/discussions) to ask questions if you get stuck,<br/>
 and [give `node-llama-cpp` a star on GitHub](https://github.com/withcatai/node-llama-cpp) if you found it useful.

 Explore the [API reference](../api/functions/getLlama.md) to learn more about the available functions and classes,
-and use the search bar to find documentation for a specific topic or API.
+and use the search bar (press <kbd class="doc-kbd">/</kbd>) to find documentation for a specific topic or API.

+Check out the [roadmap](https://github.com/orgs/withcatai/projects/1) to see what's coming next,<br/>
+and consider [sponsoring `node-llama-cpp`](https://github.com/sponsors/giladgd) to accelerate the development of new features.